sirusdas/Expand-Collapse-Blocks/readme.txt

 == Description ==

-This Plug-in will help for creating blocks which could collapse or expand by just using few tags and rest will be taken care by this plug-in.
+This Plug-in will help for creating blocks which could collapse or expand on a Page or Post by just using few tags and rest will be taken care by this plug-in.
 Very easy to use but first follow the installation instructions before using it.

 Demo: http://devchakra.com/magazine/sirus-notes/sirus-july-2016-notes/ec-blocks/
 Example Source Code: https://github.com/sirusdas/Expand-Collapse-Blocks/blob/master/example/ec-block.txt

 == Installation ==
+0. Download this plug-in and activate it.

-1. Install the AddQuickTag(https://wordpress.org/plugins/addquicktag/) plug-in for using this plug-in with ease.
+1. You can also Install the AddQuickTag(https://wordpress.org/plugins/addquicktag/) plug-in for using this plug-in with ease.
 2. Then Download this file https://github.com/sirusdas/Expand-Collapse-Blocks then unzip it.
-3. Go to AddQuickTag Settings and import the file name "addquicktag.-07-30-2016.json" which is in the unzipped folder.
+3. Go to AddQuickTag Settings and import the file name "addquicktag.-07-30-2016.json" which is in the unzipped folder or create your own if you know what you are doing.
-4. Download this plug-in and activate it.

 NOTE: Automatic Paragraph wont work when this plug-in is installed.